mokdevel/DarcMods/DarcMissions/docs/P_HELICOPTER_FLY.md

 * ``Rotor Force0`` : (float) Arma Reforger default main rotor force.
 Affects physics.
 * ``Rotor Force1`` : (float) Arma Reforger default rear rotor force.
 Affects physics.
 * ``First Destination`` : (vector) First destination to fly to from the spawn position.
 The helicopter will continue fly autonomously after that.

+NOTE: DarcMissions will modify these values via ``SDRC_HelicopterInfo``.
+For a new helicopter, remember to create a proper entry.
+You can always provide these to me to include in the main mod.

 # The flying mechanism
 This is the short version and more documentation to be provided.